MiguelSombrero/fifteen-puzzle-solver/documentation/tests.md

 Explanation of table column names:

-- Hardness = Number of moves used to generate puzzle
+- Hardness = Number of moves used to generate puzzle.
+Puzzles are created with generatePuzzleByMoves() method, which traverses backwards from solved state by given moves
 - n = Number of puzzles solved when calculating averages
 - e = Application crashed due to a OutOfMemory error
-- "-" = Out of patience (solving took too long to wait)
+- "-" = Out of patience error (solving took too long to wait)
 - Time = Average time for solving puzzle
 - Moves = Average of used moves for solving puzzle
 - A* position = A* algorithm with position based heuristics
 - A* manhattan = A* algorithm with manhattan heuristics
 - A* collision = A* algorithm with manhattan + linear collision heuristics
-- IDA* collision = IDA* algorithm with manhattan + linear collision heuristics
+- IDA* = IDA* algorithm with mentioned heuristic

 ### Time